dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 And, unfortunately, that field is non-nullable and has no initializer, so you get a compile error.

-One fix is to use the explicit abstract getter/setter declarations like in the second example.
+One fix is to use explicit abstract getter/setter declarations like in the second example.
 But that's a little verbose,
 so with null safety